Use Sonar Embedded Authentication System or Delegate It to an External System

 Enter the old password, the new one and confirm it:

-There are 4 roles in Sonar, 1 is global, the 3 other are attached to a project :
+There are 4 roles in Sonar: 1 is global, the 3 others are defined at project level:

-- Project Administrators : Ability to perform administration functions for a project by accessing its settings
+- Administrators: have the ability to perform administration tasks for a project by accessing its settings

-- Project Users : Ability to navigate through every service of a project, except viewing source code and settings
+- Users: have the ability to navigate through every service of a project, except viewing source code and settings

-- Project Code viewers : Ability to view source code of a project
+- Code viewers: have the ability to view source code of a project

 Default project roles